parthpipaliya626/JavaScript-Fundamentals/cheetsheet.md

         Array.isArray(value) checks value for being an array, if so returns true, otherwise false.

  ~ Please note that methods sort, reverse and splice modify the array itself.

+string method
+      slice() method
+                - extract a part of string return the extracted part in a new string.
+                Note: takes only two parameters.
+                - syntax
+                .slice(start position, end position)

+      substring() method
+                - same as slice but not start negetive indexes. only positive to start.
+                  - syntax
+                  .substring(start position, end position)

+      substr() method
+                - difference the second parameter is start first parameter to length.
+                - like first (5, 4) then start index 5 to after 4 index return.

+                  - syntax
+                     .substring(start position, end position)